 - a.
-The Executive Committee, acting itself or on a referral from the Complaints Sub-Committee, has power to take action in any of the following cases: - Conduct derogatory to the character or prejudicial to the interest of the SMS - Serious mis-conduct in any professional respect. - A person ceasing to fulfil their membership or registration criteria. - b.
+The Executive Committee, acting itself or on a referral from the Professional Standards Sub-Committee, has power to take action in any of the following cases: - Conduct derogatory to the character or prejudicial to the interest of The Society - Serious misconduct in any professional respect. - A person ceasing to fulfil their membership or registration criteria. - b.
 In any of these cases, the Executive Committee may, if it thinks fit, direct that membership and/or Qualification Registration should be suspended or withdrawn in accordance with and subject to the Articles of Association of the Society.